Damselfly

 Damselflies are smaller with slimmer bodies than Dragonflies.
 They hold their wings close together above their body when resting, whereas Dragonflies spread their wings apart.

-Damselflies lay their eggs on aquatic plants.
+Damselflies lay their eggs in the stems or leaves of aquatic plants.
 The nymphs live underwater, emerging as adults throughout spring, summer, and fall.

 Did you know?
-Damselflies catch insects by extending a long hinged lower lip.
-They hold the prey between their legs so that they can eat while flying.
+Damselflies hold their prey between their legs so that they can eat while flying.

 See Also: Dragonfly, Mayfly